 - Expanded definitions of the types of misconduct listed above are available on page 5 of the policy.

 The University encourages informal resolution between parties, when appropriate.
 The Conflict Resolution Advisor is available to assist in these cases by provided coaching, mediation, and alternative dispute resolution.

 Investigation and Sanctioning

-In situations where a student is found responsible for violating the Student Code of Conduct, the following are examples of sanctions that may be decided upon collaboratively or imposed by an adjudicator:
+In situations where a student is found responsible for violating the Student Code of Conduct, the following are examples of sanctions that may be decided upon collaboratively or imposed:

 - Letter of reprimand